Perfect points on genus one curves and consequences for supersingular K3 surfaces: Introduction

 As explained in Section \ref{sec:main event}, if $X$ is to have a purely inseparable multisection, we must have that $\alpha$ vanishes after passing to a minimal model $Y$ of the pullback of $J\to\P^1$ by some power of the Frobenius morphism $F:\P^1\to\P^1$.
 The action of the Frobenius on the restriction $\widetilde\alpha|_{k[t]/(t^2)}$ is identified with the pullback action $\H^2(J,\ms O_J)\to\H^2(Y,\ms O_Y)$.
 We are thus led to try to understand when this pullback map is injective, for if it is, then a general restriction of $\widetilde\alpha$ cannot become zero upon such a pullback.
 (This last statement involves an understanding of the way in which the Artin--Tate families trace out the moduli space of supersingular K3 surfaces.)

 As we discuss in Section \ref{sec:frobenius split elliptic fibrations} (using technical inputs about divisors explained in Section \ref{sec:frob-split}), the properties of the Frobenius pullback map on cohomology are determined in large part by the configuration of singular fibers of $g$.
-In Proposition \ref{prop:cohoinj}, we characterize, in terms of this configuration, those elliptic fibrations such that this pullback map is injective.
+Combining Lemma \ref{lem:frob split} and Proposition \ref{prop:cohoinj}, we describe a condition on the singular fibers of an elliptic fibration which implies that this pullback map is injective.
 Our condition can be easily checked given a Weierstrass model for the elliptic surface.
 In Section \ref{sec:explicit examples}, we record some explicit examples of elliptic supersingular K3 surfaces verifying this condition and hence deduce the existence of elliptic supersingular K3 surfaces without purely inseparable multisections (see Corollary \ref{cor:twistor}ff and Corollary \ref{cor:they exist!}).

 We next wish to demonstrate the existence of supersingular K3 surfaces that have no (non-Jacobian) elliptic fibrations with purely inseparable multisections.
 (Any supersingular K3 surface admits many elliptic structures, so this is a stronger claim).
 Consider a Jacobian elliptic fibration, with canonically associated Weierstrass model given by an equation $y^2=x^3+a(t)x+b(t)$.
 The singular fibers of additive reduction (which determine the behavior of the Frobenius pullback) impose conditions on the polynomials $a$ and $b$.
-One can thus compute (or at least bound the dimension of) the locus of Weierstrass equations where powers of the Frobenius acts trivially on $\H^2(J,\ms O_J)$.
+One can thus compute (or at least bound the dimension of) the locus of Weierstrass equations where the pullback by powers of the Frobenius acts trivially on $\H^2(J,\ms O_J)$.
 On the other hand, one also knows the dimension of the locus of Weierstrass equations corresponding to supersingular K3 surfaces of fixed Artin invariant.
 Putting these dimension bounds together, we can show that the Artin invariant $7$ (or higher) locus in the space of Weierstrass equations is too large to be contained in the locus of Weierstrass equations for which some power of Frobenius is non-injective on $\H^2$.
 We carry this out in Section \ref{sec:moduli} and Section \ref{sec:non-pi-inj}.
 In Section \ref{sec:very general}, we show how the theory of twistor lines developed in \cite{1804.07282} then gives Theorem \ref{thm:very general bidness}.

 Since writing this paper, we have learned that Fakhruddin seems to be the first person to observe that one can create a geometric realization of the universal formal Brauer element of a K3 surface as a deformation of a Jacobian elliptic fibration.
 The reader is referred to \cite[Lemma 4]{MR1904084} for details.
 We thank Fakhruddin for making us aware of his work.